climate-action-kits/pxt-fwd-edu/ms-aquaticgarbage-use.md

 Click the ``|Download|`` button to download the starter code to your project.

 ## Activity 3: Use Your Project @showdialog
-Now that we've built our aquatic garbage collector to help with waterway clean up, we'll start by **using** the sample code to see how it works.
+Now that we've built our aquatic garbage collector to help with waterway cleanup, we'll start by **using** the sample code to see how it works.

 As you go through the next steps: